humdrum-tools/humdrum-documentation/guide/ch24/index.md

-Secondly, we need to change all data tokens indicating intervals greater than a diatonic second (3 or more semitones) into the data token consisting of the (arbitrary) character string \"leap\".
+Secondly, we need to change all data tokens indicating intervals greater than a diatonic second (3 or more semitones) into the data token consisting of the (arbitrary) character string "leap".
 This can be done using the [**humsed**](/tool/humsed) stream editor.

 ` ...  humsed 's/.*[3-9].*/leap/' > spine4   [spine5 for the other voice]`